Post cover

 </script>

-props in the above example would be a reactive object containing the props supplied to the component.
+props in the above example is a reactive object containing the props supplied to the component.
 If the component props changes, props reactive object changes accordingly.

 The first thing you might want to do when accessing the props object is to destructure it to access the individual props.
 But to my surprise (when I was learning Vue composition API) the destructured props lose their reactivity!